Skip to content

 The Problem With Most Cost Guides

 Most SaaS cost articles either give you a range so wide it tells you nothing ("$25,000 to $500,000!") or they're written by an agency trying to sell you their specific package.
 Neither helps you actually budget.
-The real answer depends on a small number of concrete variables — feature scope, team model, compliance requirements, and what you're including in "cost" — and once you know those, the range narrows fast.
+The real answer depends on a small number of concrete variables — feature scope, team model, architecture decisions, compliance requirements, and what you're including in "cost" — and once you know those, the range narrows fast.

 Why Getting the Number Right Matters